Check recent additions to our Leisure Reading Collection:

 Users then should search not only our E-journals A-Z list, but our catalog to determine whether we have access in print for content to which our databases don't provide access.

-For example, using the ejournal A-Z list the journal Conservation Biology displays electronic access (from Ebsco's Academic Search Premier database) beginning in 1998, with the most current year unavailable.
-Searching the catalog, however, will show that we do have the most current year available in print on the second floor of the library in the peridocial collection.
+For example, using the ejournal A-Z list the journal Conservation Biology displays electronic access (from Ebsco's Academic Search Premier database) beginning in 1998, with the most current twelve months unavailable.
+Note however, that current issues in print are available on the second floor of the library in the periodical collection.